ItsNatoriousB/blender-auto-mat-loader/README.md

 # Blender 2.80 Fortnite .mat Auto Loader

-This is an automatic .mat loader, it sets up a .mat file into a blender material which you can then apply to a object, currently only works when you move .mat's to the same folder as all the textures
+This automatic .MAT loader creates a Blender material that you apply to a object.
+**CurRENTLY** Only works when .MAT files re in the samedirectory as the textures

 Supports Diffuse, Normal, Specular & Emissive textures